 In March 2020, the FASB issued ASU 2020-04, "Facilitation of the Effects of Reference Rate Reform on Financial Reporting" which applies to all entities, subject to meeting certain criteria, that have contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
 This ASU is effective for all public entities beginning March 12, 2020 through December 31, 2022.
-The Company expects the adoption of this guidance will not have a material effect on the Company's Condensed Consolidated Financial Statements.
+While the effective date of this ASU was deferred until 2024, the adoption of this ASU did not have a material effect on the Company's Condensed Consolidated Financial Statements.